jacobmix/RaC3AP/README.md

 ## What items and locations get shuffled?

-20 different weapons, 4 progressive upgrades per weapon are available, 10 different gadgets, 17 post-planet completions that unlock other planets, 4 progressive armors, 35 titanium bolts, and Bolts/Weapon EXP get shuffled in as filler
+20 different weapons, 4 progressive upgrades per weapon are available, 10 different gadgets, 17 post-planet completions that unlock other planets, 4 progressive armors, 35 titanium bolts, and Bolts/Weapon EXP along with Inferno Mode and Jackpot get shuffled in as filler

 ## Which items can be in another player's world?